JViniX/AcademicStore-API-Docker/Readme.md

 2. ###### Download docker compose file

 Download the file called `docker-compose.yaml` located in this repository.
-You can place it in any folded.
-Keep in mind you will need it to install, stop, and restart the containers.
+You can place it in any folder, but keep in mind you will need it to install, stop, and restart the containers.

 3. ###### Run docker compose